msiniy/allane-demo/README.md

  - As there are only a few entities, mapping from `Entities` to `DTOs` is done manually, instead of library-based solution (Apache Dozer or MapStruct).
  - `Bootstrap` is used to build page layouts and styles.

-## Things not done:
- - frontend-side validation.
-While the forms contains some validators, the errors aren't rendered on the forms.
- - backend-side validation is there, but the errors from backend aren't displayed as well.